templar-ajay/brahmamuhurta/README.md

-# Want to create yourself the way you want, then you look for every opportunity that can help in that direction.
+# Want to create yourself the way you want, then you look for every opportunity that can help in that direction

 ## Time is one of them